Assistant Professor, Economics

 Education: A.B.; Sc.B.
 Brown University; Ph.D.
 UC Berkeley

-Monetary Intervention Really Did Mitigate Banking Panics During the Great Depression: Evidence Along the Atlanta Federal Reserve District Border
+Monetary Intervention Really Did Mitigate Banking Panics During the Great Depression: Evidence Along the Atlanta Federal Reserve District Border, Journal of Economic History.

 Abstract.
 This paper argues that monetary intervention alleviated banking panics during the early stages of the Great Depression.
-Throughout the course of the depression, the Federal Reserve Bank of Atlanta aggressively intervene to stabilize its banking system.
+Throughout the course of the depression, the Federal Reserve Bank of Atlanta aggressively intervened to stabilize its banking system.
 To assess the effectiveness of these policies, I analyze the performance of banks along counties straddling the border of the Atlanta Federal Reserve District.
 My results indicate that expansionary initiatives designed to inject liquidity into the banking system reduced the incidence of bank suspensions by 32 to 48% in some regions.
 Moreover, an analysis of the balance sheets of individual Federal Reserve Districts suggests that liquidity intervention did not expend large resources and that a concerted, system-wide interventionist policy response was feasible during the first half of the depression.
-Thus, the Federal Reserve System committed a major policy mistake by not acting as a lender of last resort to stabilize the country's banking system in the early stages of the depression.

 Abstract.
-This paper derives empirical estimates for tax and spending multipliers.
+This paper derives empirical estimates for aggregate tax and spending multipliers.
 To deal with endogeneity concerns, I employ a large sample of fiscal consolidations identified through the narrative approach.
 To control for monetary policy, I study the output effects of fiscal consolidations in countries where monetary authorities are constrained in their ability to counteract shocks because they are in either a monetary union (and hence, lack an independent central bank) or a liquidity trap.
-My results suggest that for fiscal consolidations, the tax multiplier is larger than the spending multiplier.
-My estimates indicate that whereas the tax multiplier is roughly 3--similar to the recent estimates derived by Romer and Romer (2010), the spending multiplier is close to zero.
-A number of caveats accompany these results, however.
+My empirical estimates suggest that for fiscal consolidations, the tax multiplier is larger than the spending multiplier.
+The estimated tax multiplier is large—on the order of 3, suggesting strongly negative effects of tax increases on output.

 - Intermediate Macroeconomic Theory (Econ 251)

-This course revolves around this question.
-It does so by analyzing the current macroeconomic policy challenges facing the United States from the vantage point of modern macroeconomics and economic history.
+In the current economic climate, what should macroeconomic policymakers do to help the U.S. economy?
+This course analyzes the current macroeconomic policy challenges facing the United States from the vantage point of modern macroeconomics and economic history.
 Students will read state-of-the-art empirical research in macroeconomics and develop a sense for how macroeconomists conduct research and make policy recommendations.
-Special emphasis will be placed on exposing students to the major developments of U.S. macroeconomic policy since the Great Depression and on the role of history in guiding contemporary macroeconomic policy decisions and debates.
+Special emphasis will be placed on exposing students to the major developments of U.S. monetary and fiscal policy since the Great Depression and on the role of history in guiding contemporary macroeconomic policy decisions and debates.
 Prerequisite: Economics 251.

 This course is devoted to answering the fundamental questions macroeconomists study.
 Why are some countries rich and others poor?
 What causes economic growth?
 Why do we have recessions and what can policymakers do to fight them?